 A view from the stage by Keystone Photo Service that appeared in the August 22, 1925 issue of Moving Picture World.
 It's on Internet Archive.

 A balcony view in 1940 from the Los Angeles Public Library collection.
-The proscenium has been squared off a bit.
+By this time the curved inner proscenium had been draped.

 A 1957 panoramic shot of the interior after the "moderne" makeover from Marc Wanamaker's Bison Archives and the Beverly Hills Heritage Facebook page.